xhxuciedu/BigDIPA-ML/README.md

-# Big Data Image Processing & Analysis (BigDIPA): Intro to Machine Learning #
+# Big Data Image Processing & Analysis (BigDIPA) #

-### Intro
+### Introduction ###
-This repository contains Jupyter notebooks providing a brief introdcution of machine learning and applying it to medical/biological image analysis.
+This repository contains Jupyter notebooks providing a brief introduction of machine learning and applying it to medical/biological image analysis.

-It is the machine learning component of BigDIPA shortcourse offered at UC Irinve.
+It is the machine learning component of BigDIPA international shortcourse offered at UC Irinve.
 http://bigdipa.ccbs.uci.edu/

 ### Getting Started